AndrewTShen/CS-Lextures/Programs-Contests-Schedule.md

 A pretty relaxed programming contest hosted by Virginia Tech's ICPC Team.
 It is an online, team contest and we will usually send at least a couple teams to compete.
 The contest dates are TBD.

 ## Hackathons

+### LexHack
+Hack hosted by LHS!
+This year will most likely be in the Spring 2020 and a bit smaller than previous years, but fun none the less!
+(And it's really conviennent so why not :P)

 ### Metrohacks
 Hack hosted by Harvard for high schoolers.
 Overnight event and usually has big sponsors and talks.
 There is also a womens varient that only women can attend.
 Probably biggest hackathon in MA for high schoolers.

 ### Blueprint
 Hack hosted by MIT for high schoolers.
 Free Food, what's not to like?
-The mentors are all MIT students and pretty helpful.
+The mentors are all MIT students and very helpful and knowledgable.